 The King’s Group bars enjoyed terrific success during this time simply by maintaining high standards and sub-let rents.

-Lavish bars such as Takura on Patpong 2 were classy in design and décor.
+Lavish bars such as Takura on Patpong 2 were classy in design and decor.

 They had gorgeous hostesses’ adorning evening dresses.

-It made for a refreshing, salubrious alternative.
+It made for a refreshing and pleasant alternative.

 There was something here for everyone.

 Convenience and supply that was crucial to the tourists who were starting to come by millions to the Land of Smiles.